dimitris-code/myWork/README.md

 # myWork

-This code is for presentation purposes for my CV
-I am a junior developer
+These programs are for presentation purposes for my CV I am a junior developer dimitrisnikolopoulos.20@gmail.com
-dimitrisnikolopoulos.20@gmail.com